nibrahim/emacsmovies.org/source/_posts/2012-08-25-customisation_part_2.markdown

 <iframe src="http://archive.org/embed/EmacsMovies/08.2-episode-customisation-2.webm" width="640" height="480" frameborder="0"></iframe>

 The H.264 version of the video for iOS devices is at <http://archive.org/download/EmacsMovies/08.2-episode-customisation-2.mkv>.
+This one is rather huge (302 MB or so).
+If it's prohibitive, you can visit the [archive details page](http://archive.org/details/EmacsMovies) which has links to an mp4 and an ogg version that are much smaller.

 Here's a summary of what is covered along with a few extras.